-In addition to the volunteer governors profiled below, the (Acting) Headteacher, David McKeown-Webster is an ex officio governor.
-The (Acting) Deputy Heads, Dave Simmonds and Jenny Newbery, may also attend the main governor committees by invitation.
+In addition to the volunteer governors profiled below, the Headteacher, David McKeown-Webster is an ex officio governor.
+The Deputy Head, Sally Nixey, may also attend the main governor committees by invitation.

 Michael Swiggs - Governor from September 2017 - Chair of Governors